cauliyang/cauliyang.github.io/content/posts/013-rust-learning-resource-summary/index.md

 ---
 title: Begin to Learn Rust!
-description: "Summary valueble learning resources to gain in-depth understanding of Rust"
+description: A curated collection of resources I used to gain a deep understanding of Rust, from beginner tutorials to advanced topics.
-tags: ["Rust"]
+tags: ["Rust", "Learning"]
 date: 2022-12-21
 featured: false
 draft: true